kkarnatak/Udacity_ND_Self_Driving_Car/Term2/CarND-MPC-Project-master/README.md

 # CarND-Controls-MPC
 Self-Driving Car Engineer Nanodegree Program

-The project was not so difficult as most of the things were provided in the lectures quizzes.
+The project was not so difficult as most of the things were provided in the lecture quizzes.
 It was mostly about playing with the hyperparameters.
 However, I have to admit the hardest part was the environment setup :D. It took me 2 days to configure it, and even now the working setup is quite modified.
 I am running the simulator on windows and running the code on Ubuntu ( via virtualbox ).
 Please find my concerns about code compilation in the section [Compilation and Environment Issues](#Compilation-and-Environment-Issues)

 ---